 - Other special circumstances

 Reinstatement.
 A cadet who is not making satisfactory academic progress and loses Title IV eligibility may attend VMI without the benefit of Title IV aid if the cadet is otherwise eligible to enroll.
 If the cadet’s academic progress improves and meets the standards of satisfactory academic progress, eligibility for Title IV aid will be reinstated for the following regular term.
+Cadets are encouraged to take advantage of the VMI Summer Sessions I /II in order to improve their academic standing.
+They may also attend summer school in their local area and have these courses used to improve their eligibility for meeting SAP.
+All transfer courses must be submitted and approved through the VMI Registrar’s course evaluation process before enrolling in any transfer course.

 This policy shall apply to all enrolled cadets.